-Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
-Utilities - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 3, placing it in top 19%.
+Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Healthcare - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
+It is currently ranked 5, placing it in top 31%.

 The fund is sponsored by Invesco.
-It has amassed assets over $404.74 M, making it one of the average sized ETFs attempting to match the performance of the Utilities - Broad segment of the equity market.
-RYU seeks to match the performance of the S&P 500 Equal Weight Telecommunication Services & Utilities Index before fees and expenses.
+It has amassed assets over $881.66 million, making it one of the larger ETFs attempting to match the performance of the Healthcare - Broad segment of the equity market.
+RYH seeks to match the performance of the S&P 500 Equal Weight Health Care Index before fees and expenses.